yeehaa123/presentation-moonconf/slides.md

 <!---

-The inspiration for this presentation came from a comment that a friend of mine made when I told him that I decided to use clojurescript as the language for the offcourse frontend application.
+The inspiration for this presentation comes from a comment that a friend of mine made when I told him that I decided to use clojurescript as the language for the offcourse frontend application.
 While I cannot remember his words verbatim, it was something along the lines of:

 "All that functional stuff, immutability, no side effects...
 I understand why this makes sense on the backend, but on the frontend..."

-What fascinates me about this remark is not the content.
-It's the assumptions about frontend development that are implied in these words.
+What fascinates me about his remark is not the content.
+It's the assumptions about frontend development that are implied in his words.
 Let me spell them out for you:

 -->